PHochmann/ccalc/README.md

 # Calculator
-Scientific calculator written in C in which you can define your own functions and constants
+Scientific calculator in which you can define your own functions and constants

 ## Setup guide
 1. Clone repository.